AndyYangjd/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 This document was written as a personal aide-memoire, which means it will be mostly limited to the ways in which I myself use the editor.
 Hence the discussion is limited to the programming of Julia and writing of markdown files.
 I do hope that other people may find it useful too, however.

 ## Installation

+### Grab a portable Sublime Text 3 for Windows

+I have configured a portable version of Sublime Text for Windows using the instructions below (with a handful of omissions, for instance Zeal and Tabnine).
+Simply download, unzip in some good place (such as your AppData), and run `subl.exe`.
+If you also like the Git bash, run Git bash and start `subl.exe` from that shell.
+If something doesn't work precisely as you wish, you can meddle with the configuration files described below.

 ### Sublime Text 3